Wiley Harker

-James "Wiley" Harker (January 27, 1915 – May 1, 2007) was an American character actor who portrayed Crane Tolliver in the soap opera General Hospital in 1983.
+James Harker (January 27, 1915 – May 1, 2007) was an American character actor who portrayed Crane Tolliver in the soap opera General Hospital in 1983.
 He also played Justice Harold Webb in First Monday in October (1981).
-He also appeared in Things to Do in Denver When You're Dead as Boris Carlotti, and The Straight Story as Verlyn Heller.
+He also appeared in Things to Do in Denver When You're Dead as Boris Carlotti, and The Straight Story as World War II veteran Verlyn Heller.

+Harker served in the United States Navy during World War II.
+He died on May 1, 2007, at the age of 92.